cfoust/cy/docs/src/user-input/fuzzy-finding.md

 ## Choosing with previews

-Where {{api input/find}} really shines, however, is in its ability to show a preview window for each option, which is conceptually similar to `fzf`'s `--preview` command line flag. {{api input/find}} can preview three different types of content:
+Where {{api input/find}} really shines, however, is in its ability to show a preview window for each option. {{api input/find}} can preview several different types of content:

 - **Panes:** Show the current state of a pane in `cy`'s [node tree](/groups-and-panes.md#the-node-tree).
 This is the live view of a pane, regardless of how many other clients are interacting with it or what is happening on the screen.
 - **`.borg` files:** Show a moment in time in a `.borg` file.